-- Content will be delivered via a combination of lectures, seminars, individual exercises and interactive group exercises. - The lectures will be delivered in person, but will be recorded and provided on Brightspace. - Course announcements will be posted to the course mail list, which comprises the instructor's and students' Dal emails, as well as Brightspace.
+- Content will be delivered via a combination of lectures, seminars, individual exercises and interactive group exercises. - The lectures are in-person, but if possible, they may be available via MS Teams and recorded. - Course announcements will be posted to the course mail list, which comprises the instructor's and students' Dal emails, as well as Brightspace.
 It is the student's responsibility to check their Dal email on a daily basis.
-To access your Dal e-mail see: https://www.dal.ca/dept/its/o365/ser-vices/email.html